-Last month, I discussed disturbing new data on the impact of omega-6 fatty acids on genetic expression (Cardiovascular Psychiatry and Neurology (2009;2009:867041).
-At the recent International Fatty Acid Conference in the Netherlands I had the opportunity to talk with Joe Hibbeln, the lead author, of that study at length.
-During the conference, his group presented… Read more »
+I recently discussed disturbing new data on the impact of omega-6 fatty acids on genetic expression.1 At the recent International Fatty Acid Conference in the Netherlands I had the opportunity to talk with Joe Hibbeln, the lead author, of that study at length.
+During the conference, his group presented more data on how excess omega-6 fatty acids… Read more »

 I have often said that if you’re fat, it may not be your fault.
 Recent research goes further to illustrate this point.
 In particular, an article published in Cardiovascular Psychiatry and Neurology (2009;2009:867041) demonstrates what happens when you take genetically identical mice and put them on different diets for three generations.
 The diets were equal… Read more »

 Anyone who has tried to lose weight before I’m sure is familiar with the magic number of 3,500.
 That is the number of calories believed to be equivalent to one pound of body weight.
 Simply lower your caloric intake by 500 calories per day, and you’ll lose one pound per week.
 If only it were… Read more »